Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

-Soft granular materials consist of densely-packed deformable grains, held together by a thin layer of a lubricating fluid.
-Examples include dense foams, emulsions and biological tissues.
-Their wide presence in nature and applications in industry \cite{Guevorkian2010, Douezan2011, Manning2010, Cohen-Addad2013, Nezamabadi2017, Kabla2012, Pawlizak2015} call for a better understanding of their fundamental physical properties.
-They are known to display complex rheological behaviour and flows, featuring, among other phenomena, memory effects, avalanches, plasticity and viscoelasticity \cite{Jiang1999, Marmottant2013, Kumar2020, Goyon2008, Goyon2010, Lulli2018, Montessori2021a}.
-However, the structural mechanics and microscale dynamics of finite-sized soft granular clusters are poorly understood.
-Examples of such clusters include various types of cell aggregates including embryos \cite{Foty1994, Schotz2013} or circulating tumour cell clusters \cite{Au2016}.
-Cell spheroids are also used in biomimetic experiments, drug testing, bioprinting and general tissue engineering.
-In particular, droplet or bubble clusters or jets are used as templates in fabrication of porous materials \cite{Highley2019, Constantini2019}.
+Soft granular materials, such as dense foams, emulsions and biological tissues, consist of densely-packed deformable grains, separated by a thin layer of a lubricating fluid \cite{Guevorkian2010, Douezan2011, Manning2010, Cohen-Addad2013, Nezamabadi2017, Kabla2012, Pawlizak2015}.
+Complex behaviors, like memory effects, avalanches, plasticity and viscoelasticity, emerge from multi-scale interactions in these systems \cite{Jiang1999, Marmottant2013, Kumar2020, Goyon2008, Goyon2010, Lulli2018, Montessori2021a}.
+Despite advances in soft glass theories of bulk materials \cite{Sollich1998}, the structural mechanics and micro-rheology of finite-sized soft granular clusters remain poorly understood.
+Examples of such clusters include cell aggregates like embryos \cite{Foty1994, Schotz2013}, circulating tumour cell clusters \cite{Au2016}, cell spheroids used in biomimetic experiments \cite{Tlili2022} and droplet/bubble clusters or jets used as templates in fabrication of porous materials \cite{Highley2019, Constantini2018} .

-Recently, microfluidic methods of producing freely-floating small clusters of a model soft-granular material have been developed, with droplets playing the role of the grains \cite{Li2017, Guzowski2015, Lai2022, Huang2011}.
-However, while structures of small clusters (up to 15 droplets) formed by the inner droplets in a larger double emulsion drop have been studied \cite{Kim2011, Guzowski2015, Adams2018} and some of these works have investigated the rearrangements of the inner droplets \cite{Kim2011, Adams2018}, little is known about the dynamics of larger clusters and about the dynamic response of the clusters to external flows.
-Recent experiments involving very large cell aggregates ($N\sim 10^2$ cells) have revealed plastic deformations within aggregates flowing through a constriction \cite{Tlili2022}.
-Despite the substantial body of work highlighting the physical properties of soft granular systems of very large or very small sizes, the understanding of the behaviour of such materials at the mesoscale, under strong confinement \cite{Bogdan2022, Gai2016, Gai2016a, Uchic2004, Tlili2022, Guzowski2022} or surrounded by free interfaces \cite{Bogdan2022, Guzowski2022, Montessori2021a}, is very limited.
+Freely-floating small soft-granular clusters, with droplets playing the role of grains, have been previously assembled using microfluidics \cite{Guzowski2022, Li2017, Guzowski2015, Lai2022, Huang2011}.
+However, while very small close-packed clusters (typically $N<10$ droplets) formed by the inner droplets in a larger double emulsion drop have been thoroughly studied in terms of their equilibrium stable and metastable morphologies \cite{Kim2011, Guzowski2015, Adams2018}, little is known about the complex internal dynamics of mesoscale clusters, including their micro-rheology and internal solid-fluid transitions in response to external stresses or upon relaxation.